Philippines President Duterte sparks outrage with 'misogynist' kiss

 "This is not an issue of who initiated it, not even about consent because obviously, power was at play!
 And most importantly, as the President of a country you don't initiate an act like this in an official event!"

-Women's rights group Gabriella also denounced the act, saying that it represented "disgusting theatrics of a misogynist president who feels entitled to demean, humiliate or disrespect women according to his whim."
+Women's rights group Gabriela also denounced the act, saying that it represented "disgusting theatrics of a misogynist president who feels entitled to demean, humiliate or disrespect women according to his whim."

 Others, however, have come out in support of the president.
 "He got a hug and a kiss on the lips.
 Wahahaha (Duterte) is so mischievous," said one, according to CNN affiliate CNN Philippines.